 In addition to mainstream courses, the College also offers Business Training, Apprenticeships, online courses plus community and family learning opportunities too!

-Whether you want to get fit, learn the basics in Italian, discover your cake decorating skills or create masterpieces in ceramics, Sutton College has a course for you.
+Whether you want to get fit, learn a language, discover your floristry skills or create masterpieces in ceramics, Sutton College has a course for you.